ashiklom/NP_Trait_Analysis/response-letter/editor.md

 In the revised version of the text, we have moved from using Stan to a direct implementation of the sampling algorithms.
 This was done primarily to allow efficient filling of missing data, rather than simply omitting missing values, as we had done in the Stan implementation.
-However, a side effect of using our own implementation is that the sampling is more computationally efficient, and the underlying code for running the models is somewhat simpler.
+However, a side effect of using our own implementation is that the sampling is more efficient, and the underlying code for running the models is somewhat simpler.

 To make the code easier to use, we have isolated the code for fitting multivariate and hierarchical models, as well as some associated utilities, into their own R package (`mvtraits`).
 We have put considerable effort into making this package more user friendly, both by adding documentation and examples to the package and by making the code design more modular and versatile.